1.1 What is the Pilot Auction Facility?

 1.3 How does the PAF determine the value of price guarantees?

 The PAF uses online auctions as a competitive and transparent means of determining the value of price guarantees.
-In the first auction of the PAF, participants bid in a reverse auction, whereas the second auction used a forward auction.
-The third auction will be a reverse auction (see Auction Format).
+In the first auction of the PAF, participants bid in a reverse auction, whereas the second auction will utilize a forward auction (see Auction Format).
 The competitive nature of the auction reveals the minimum price required by the private sector to make emission reduction investments.

 1.4 How was the PAF developed?